JonCooperWorks/wgrpcd/README.md

         -key-filename is the server's SSL key. (default "serverkey.pem") -listen-address string
-        -listen-address specifies the host:port pair to listen on. (default "localhost:15002")
+        -listen-address specifies the host:port pair to listen on. (default "localhost:15002") -openid-api-identifier string
+        -openid-api-identifier is the API identifier given by the OpenID provider when setting up a machine-to-machine app.
+  -openid-domain string
+        -openid-domain is the domain the OpenID provider gives when setting up a machine-to-machine app.
+  -openid-provider string
+        -openid-provider enables OAuth2 authentication of clients using OpenID provider's machine-to-machine auth.
 ```

 `wgrpcd` doesn't maintain any state to limit attack surface.